artur-ciocanu/launch.en/help/launch-reference/publishing/embed-code-testing.md

 ## Open Platform Debugger on your website

 Using your browser of choice, navigate to your website and open the Platform Debugger extension.
 The site that Platform Debugger is currently connected to is displayed at the bottom of the window.
-If tags is currently running on your site, it will be listed in the [!UICONTROL Summary] tab.
+If tags are currently running on your site, it will be listed in the [!UICONTROL Summary] tab.

 ![](./images/embed-code-testing/summary.png)